 Thank you for your valuable suggestions.
-In Section 3.3 of the revised manuscript (Line 328), we have added examination of the EOF modes of zonal currents across the meridional sections, namely sections East Java (EJ), West Java (WJ), and Sumatra (SM), as follows:
+We have added examination of the EOF modes of zonal currents across the meridional sections, namely sections East Java (EJ), West Java (WJ), and Sumatra (SM), as follows:

 EOF analysis gives vertical mode structures (spatial mode) and their normalized temporal mode variabilities relative to the mean which influence zonal current variability in the study area.
-Before performing the EOF analysis, the average value of the current data has been removed (solid black lines in the Figs. 6a-r).
-To further analyse the zonal current characteristics in the nearshore and offshore areas, and the transition region between them, we examined the EOF modes of zonal current across the three meridional sections (EJ, WJ, and SM).
+Before performing the EOF analysis, the average value of the current data has been removed (solid black lines in the Figs. 3a-r).
+To further analyze the zonal current characteristics in the nearshore and offshore areas, and the transition region between them, we examined the EOF modes of zonal current across the three meridional sections (EJ, WJ, and SM).
 In this paper, we only considered the first mode of EOF (EOF1) analysis since it is associated with the largest percent of the variance.
-Figure 9 shows vertical structures and their associated temporal variability of EOF1 of zonal currents along the meridional sections.
+Figure 4 shows vertical structures and their associated temporal variability of EOF1 of zonal currents along the meridional sections.
 Here, as an example, the temporal variability is only shown for the last eight-year period of the EOF1 (2006 to 2013).
-It can be clearly seen that remarkable features of zonal currents are revealed between nearshore and offshore areas as well as in the three meridional sections (Fig. 9).
+It can be clearly seen that remarkable features of zonal currents are revealed between nearshore and offshore areas as well as in the three meridional sections (Fig. 4).